-A classic vanilla cupcake recipe that is completely vegan, dairy-free and egg-free.
-Topped with a creamy vegan vanilla buttercream frosting, this is the only cupcake recipe you will need for birthdays and special occasions.
+These light and fluffy vegan vanilla cupcakes are topped with a creamy vegan vanilla buttercream frosting and colourful sprinkles.
+This dairy free and egg-free cupcake recipe is the only one you will need for birthdays and special occasions.

 There are some recipes that you just need to have in your back pocket, and I truly believe that a reliable vanilla cupcake recipe is one of those.